Our truffles

 What are truffles?

 Truffles are edible fungi belonging to the genus Tuber.
-These fungi naturally live in symbiosis (mutual benefit) in the roots of certain species of forest trees and shrubs, and therefore, truffles grow and mature below the soil surface, usually between 10-15 cm, although sometimes they can be found up to 35 cms. and even emerge slightly on the soil surface.
+These fungi naturally live in symbiosis (mutual benefit) in the roots of certain species of forest trees and shrubs, and therefore, truffles grow and mature below the soil surface, normally between 10-15 cm, although on some occasions they can be found up to 35 cm deep and even emerge slightly above the soil surface.

-Currently, the main truffle grown in Chile is the black truffle (Tuber melanosporum), which is formed in spring from the fungus mycelium and grows during the summer months, finally maturing during the winter (late May to early September).
-Two other species of edible truffles are being grown in the country, summer truffle (Tuber aestivum) and white truffle (Tuber borchii), both with some orchards in their initial stages of development.
+Currently, the main truffle cultivated in Chile is the Black Truffle (Tuber melanosporum), which forms in spring from the fungal mycelium and grows during the summer months, finally maturing during the winter (late May to early September).
+Two other varieties of edible truffles are being cultivated in the country: the summer truffle (Tuber aestivum) and the white truffle (Tuber borchii), with some orchards in the country and in their initial stages of development.

 How to distinguish its quality?

-A ripe truffle is distinguished mainly by three qualities: Powerful and pleasant aroma, firm texture and its interior color (gleba) is black with white veins.
+A mature truffle is distinguished primarily by three qualities: a powerful and pleasant aroma, a firm texture, and a black interior (gleba) with white veins.

 Truffle cultivation in Chile